Blog

 At Get Into Theatre, we believe that all young people should have the same chance to have a career in theatre, including easy access to current information on training, funding, experiences, theatre job profiles and advice.

-To use the accessibility toolbar on our website, click ‘Read Aloud’ in the top right corner.
+To use the accessibility widget on our website, click the small orange icon in the bottom right corner.

 Access to Work is a government programme aimed at supporting disabled people to take up or remain at work.
 Find out everything you need to know about Access to Work in the theatre industry in our blog post here.